OpenEvalProject/evals/manuscripts/elife-00426/v1/manuscript.md

 ## Discussion

-Taken together, we demonstrate that a dominant suppressor of the
+Taken together, we demonstrate that a dominant suppressor of the ClockΔ19 mutation in the BALB genetic background is an ancestral allele of Usf1 which carries a cis-regulatory SNP that enhances Usf1 expression (Figure 9A).
+USF1 is ubiquitously expressed in both mouse and human and is a member of the evolutionarily conserved bHLH-Zip transcription factor family.
+USF1 participates in the regulation of several processes including lipid and carbohydrate metabolism, immune responses, and the cell cycle (Corre and Galibert, 2005).
+USF1 interacts with the circadian clock gene pathway by binding to E-box regulatory sites in common with those bound by CLOCK:BMAL1 to regulate circadian gene expression (Figure 9B).
+We find that the mutant CLOCKΔ19:BMAL1 complex binds with much lower affinity than wild-type CLOCK:BMAL1 complexes, arising in part from the absence of cooperativity of binding to tandem E-box sites seen with the wild-type CLOCK:BMAL1 complex (Figure 9C).
+Because USF1 binds as a dimer, the 40% increase in USF1 levels observed in the Clock suppressor strain could lead to a substantial increase in DNA binding if those levels are below the Kd for USF1 binding.
+In addition, because the PER:CRY negative feedback complex cannot repress USF1-mediated transactivation (Figure 3B), a modest increase in USF1 could activate target genes more effectively than CLOCKΔ19:BMAL1.
+Thus, USF1 can suppress the ClockΔ19 mutant by increased occupancy of CLOCK:BMAL1 E-box sites, acting as a partial agonist for CLOCK:BMAL1-mediated transcription.
+What might the role of USF1 be in a Clock wild-type background?
+We have found that as CLOCK:BMAL1 DNA binding decreases at night (Rey et al., 2011; Koike et al., 2012), USF1 occupancy increases at these sites, exhibiting an antiphase temporal DNA binding pattern (Figure 6C).
+We speculate that the role of USF1 at CLOCK:BMAL1 sites could be to maintain an open chromatin state to facilitate CLOCK:BMAL1 binding on the following circadian cycle although additional work would be required to test this hypothesis.
+In addition, in Usf1 knockout mice, we observe a reduction in circadian amplitude and activity levels showing that USF1 plays a role under normal conditions to enhance circadian rhythmicity and robustness.
+While it is tempting to speculate that these effects of Usf1 might work at the level of the cell autonomous circadian oscillator, additional experiments would be required to determine at what level of organization (cell, circuit or higher) these changes in amplitude at the behavioral level originate.

 ![Figure 9.](https://cdn.elifesciences.org/articles/00426/elife-00426-fig9-v1.jpg)

-**Figure 9.:** Clock mutation within the circadian clock mechanism.Δ19(A) SNP polymorphisms between B6 and BALB in the Usf1 promoter lead to a cis-mediated increase in Usf1 expression levels in suppressor mouse strains.
+**Figure 9.:** (A) SNP polymorphisms between B6 and BALB in the Usf1 promoter lead to a cis-mediated increase in Usf1 expression levels in suppressor mouse strains.
 (B) In the wild-type state, CLOCK:BMAL1 tandem heterodimers bind to tandem E-box sites in the regulatory regions of the Per and Cry genes and interact cooperatively to enhance binding affinity which is much higher than USF1 affinity.
 Thus, most tandem E-box sites are preferentially bound by wild-type CLOCK:BMAL1 complex over USF1.
-(C) In contrast, in the Clock mutant, the CLOCKΔ19Δ19:BMAL1 complex binds to the E1 site primarily as a single heterodimer with an affinity similar to that of USF1, yet lower than that of the wild-type CLOCK:BMAL1 tandem heterodimer complex.
+(C) In contrast, in the ClockΔ19 mutant, the CLOCKΔ19:BMAL1 complex binds to the E1 site primarily as a single heterodimer with an affinity similar to that of USF1, yet lower than that of the wild-type CLOCK:BMAL1 tandem heterodimer complex.
 This allows USF1 to occupy CLOCK:BMAL1 sites more effectively in the mutant state and, as a consequence, drive transcription of CLOCK:BMAL1 target genes under conditions where mutant CLOCKΔ19:BMAL1 is not transcriptionally competent.
 Because USF1 is not repressed by CRY1 or CRY2 negative feedback, the transcriptional activation by USF1 may be more responsive than that of CLOCK:BMAL1.
-However, negative feedback can still occur via CLOCKΔ19:BMAL1 since circadian oscillations can persist in Clock mutants.Δ19DOI: http://dx.doi.org/10.7554/eLife.00426.018
+However, negative feedback can still occur via CLOCKΔ19:BMAL1 since circadian oscillations can persist in ClockΔ19 mutants.

 In summary, the global interactions between CLOCK:BMAL1 and USF1 reveal an extensive and previously unknown interface linking these two transcriptional networks.
 It will be interesting in future work to determine whether the shared targets of these two pathways affect phenotypes beyond the circadian system.
 Taken together, these results show that USF1 is a significant modulator of molecular and behavioral circadian rhythms in mammals.

 ## Materials and methods

-## Animals
+### Animals

 All animals used in this study were raised at Northwestern University or the University of Texas Southwestern Medical Center in a 12 hr light/12 hr dark cycle (LD12:12) from birth.
 All animal care and use procedures were in accordance with guidelines of the Northwestern University and UT Southwestern Institutional Animal Care and Use Committees.
 At 8–12 weeks of age, mice were transferred to individual cages equipped with running wheels and housed in LD12:12 conditions.
 After a minimum of 7 days, animals were transferred to DD conditions for 3 weeks.
 The free running period was calculated using a χ2 periodogram as described previously (Shimomura et al., 2001).

-## Bioluminescence recording
+### Bioluminescence recording

 Per2Luc mice (Yoo et al., 2004) were euthanized by cervical dislocation between ZT11 and ZT12.5.
 Tissue was rapidly dissected as described in (Yamazaki and Takahashi, 2005).
 300 μm coronal sections containing the SCN were isolated.
 Tissues were cultured on Millicell culture membranes (PICMORG50, Millipore, Billerica, MA) and were placed in 35 mm tissue culture dishes containing 2 ml DMEM media (90-013-PB, Gibco, Life Technologies, Grand Island, NY) supplemented with 352.5 μg/ml sodium bicarbonate, 10 mM HEPES (Gibco), 2 mM L-Glutamine, 2% B-27 Serum-free supplement (Invitrogen, Life Technologies, Grand Island, NY), 25 units/ml penicillin, 25 μg/ml streptomycin (Gibco), and 0.1 mM luciferin potassium salt (L-8240, Biosynth AG, Staad, Switzerland).
 Sealed cultures were placed in LumiCycle luminometer machines (Actimetrics, Wilmette, IL) and bioluminescence from the tissue was recorded continuously.

-## Clock suppressor mapping cross
+### Clock suppressor mapping cross

 (BALB/cJ x C57BL/6J)F2 ClockΔ19/+ mice were bred by intercrossing (BALB/cJ x C57BL/6J)F1 ClockΔ19/+ animals.
 Only ClockΔ19/+ mice were wheel-tested.
 Note that because Clock maps to chromosome 5, and the mutation was originally induced in the B6 background, it was not possible to scan for QTLs on this chromosome in the F2 cross.
 Genotyping primers used were: forward 5′-TACCAGCTGCTAATGTCCAGTG-3′; reverse 5′-TACATTGGGCTAGCCTTCCTAAG-3′.
 PCR conditions were 95°C for 2 min followed by 32 cycles of 95°C for 15 s, 55°C for 30 s, and 72°C for 15 s.
 Following amplification, PCR products were digested with 2 units of HincII for 2 hr at 37°C. After restriction digestion, PCR products were resolved on 4% agarose gels.
 The Clock mutant allele was identified as a ∼70-bp product, while wild-type animals were identified by the presence of bands at ∼50 and 20 bp.

-## QTL analysis
+### QTL analysis

 SSLP markers used in this study are available upon request.
 The genotyping protocol has been described previously (Shimomura et al., 2001).
 QTL analysis was performed using MapmanagerQTX (http://www.mapmanager.org/).

-## Congenic lines
+### Congenic lines

 (BALB/cJ x C57BL/6J)F1 ClockΔ19/+ mice were backcrossed to C57BL/6J wild-type mice.
 Animals were genotyped with five SSLP markers (D1Mit22, D1Mit218, D1Mit33, D1Mit291 and D1Mit155) to identify individuals carrying BALB alleles of Soc.
 Following the N4 generation, we selected mice for breeding by both phenotype and genotype.
 After the N6 generation, selection was performed by genotyping with D1Mit452 and D1Mit155.
 Mice carrying smaller fragments of the SocBALB region and with suppressed phenotypes were crossed to C57BL/6J wild-type animals.
 After the 10th generation of phenotypic and genotypic selection, mice were intercrossed to produce the final congenic line.

-## Interval-specific haplotype association
+### Interval-specific haplotype association

 All inbred strains were purchased from Jackson Laboratory (Bar Harbor, ME).
 These strains were crossed to C57BL/6J ClockΔ19/+ females.
 For high-resolution mapping of the Soc locus, we used the 150 K SNP set from The Genomics Institute of the Novartis Foundation.

-## Quantitative PCR (qPCR)
+### Quantitative PCR (qPCR)

 RNA was extracted using Trizol reagent (Invitrogen) according to the manufacture's protocol.
 RNA was then reverse-transcribed into cDNA by TaqMan RT kit. qPCRs were performed with SYBR green in an Applied Biosystems 7900HT Fast Real-Time PCR System (384 well).
 Primer sequences are described in supplementary file 1.
 Copy number estimates were performed as described previously (Uno and Ueda, 2007).

-## Allele-specific expression
+### Allele-specific expression

 We used three different methods for detecting B6 and BALB allele specific expression in (BALB x B6)F1 ClockΔ19/+ animals.

-## Sequencing method
+#### Sequencing method

 We amplified the region surrounding the SNP at exon 10 (rs31093636).
 The amplicon sequence between genomic DNA and cDNA is identical.
 We PCR-amplified the SNP-containing region in F1 cDNA and genomic DNA with several different mix ratios between B6 and BALB.
 The PCR products were sequenced on an Applied Biosystems 3130xl Genetic Analyzer.
 We used the fluorescent signal peak ratio as an indicator of the copy number ratio of the two alleles.
 To minimize genetic background effects, we used heterozygous congenic mouse cDNA.
 These mice are C57BL/6J isogenic except for ∼25 Mb (165.1–190.45 Mb) of chromosome 1.

-## qPCR method
+#### qPCR method

 We also used allele discrimination with allele-specific primers at SNP on exon 8 (rs31541670).
 We initially tested BALB and B6 genomic DNA mixtures to create a standard curve (%BALB allele vs ΔCt between BALB and B6 allele-specific primers).
 Then we amplified cDNA from F1 hypothalamus RNA to measure ΔCt.
 By using the previously made standard curve, %BALB allele was determined.

-## Colony counting method
+#### Colony counting method

 F1 genomic DNA and F1 cDNA were amplified by using primers flanking the SNP at exon 10 (rs31093636).
 PCR products were cloned into a TOPO TA cloning vector (Invitrogen).
 This SNP creates a restriction fragment length polymorphism.
 The BALB, but not the B6 allele, is recognized by TfiI.
 We had four independent PCR products from single F1 genomic DNA and four PCR products from four different F1 cDNA samples.
 Each PCR product was cloned into the TOPO TA cloning vector and transformed into DH5α E. coli.
 From each transformation, we picked 24–48 colonies to determine the percentage of colonies containing the BALB allele.
 Primer sequences are described in supplementary file 1.

-## Transactivation assays
+### Transactivation assays

 HEK293T cells were cultured at 37°C under a humidified atmosphere containing 5% CO2 in Dulbecco's modified Eagle's medium supplemented with 10% fetal bovine serum.
 We seeded cells into 24-well poly-D-lysine coated culture plates (∼2 × 105 cells/well).
 After 24 hr, plasmid DNAs were transiently transfected into the HEK293T cells using Lipofectamine2000 reagent (Invitrogen) according to the manufacturer's protocol.
 After 24 hr of transfection, the cells were harvested and luciferase assay was performed and the raw numbers were normalized with a beta-actin-LacZ transfection control.

-## Usf1 transgenic mice
+### Usf1 transgenic mice

 Mouse Usf1 cDNA clone (MGC:59,374) was obtained from the Mammalian Gene Collection (Open Biosystems) and was used to PCR-amplify Usf1 with forward (5′-GCCGCCACCATGAAGGGGCAGCAGAAAA-3′) and reverse primers (5′-TTAAAGAGCGTAATCTGGAACATCGTATGGGTAGTTGCTGTCATTCTTGATGACGACCT-3′).
 The PCR product containing a modified Usf1 with a Kozak consensus sequence and a 3′ HA tag was inserted into pBluescript II KS- using standard cloning procedures.
 Site-directed mutagenesis was performed with forward (5′- GCAGGGAGGGAGCCAGCGATC-3′) and reverse (5′- GATCGCTGGCTCCCTCCCTGC -3′) primers using Quikchange XL Site-Directed Mutagenesis Kit (Stratagene, La Jolla, CA).
 The product was reamplified with forward (5′-GCCGCCACCATGAAGGGGCAGCAGAAAA-3′) and reverse (5′-TTAAAGAGCGTAATCTGGAACATCGTATGGGTAGTTGCTGTCATTCTTGATGACGACCT-3′) primers and subcloned into the EcoRV restriction site in PMM-400 (provided by Mark Mayford).
 Transgenic mouse lines were generated by pronuclear injection using standard techniques as described (Hong et al., 2007).
 The linearized DNA fragment was injected at a concentration of 1 ng/μl into fertilized mouse oocytes isolated from crosses of C57BL/6J matings to produce transgenic mice that were isogenic on C57BL/6J to exclude the possibility of contamination by genetic suppressor backgrounds.
 Transgenic mice were identified by PCR analysis of genomic DNA prepared from tail biopsy samples.
 Two sets of primers were used for genotyping: USF1-5F: 5′-CCAAAAACGAGGAGGATTTG-3′ and USF1-5R: 5′-GTGGCAGGGTAACCACTGAT-3′, or USF1-3F: 5′-GCAGGGGTTAGATCAGTTGC-3′ and USF1-3R: 5′-TGCTCCCATTCATCAGTTCC-3′.
 PCR conditions were: 95°C for 2 min followed by 32 cycles of 95°C for 15 s, 55°C for 30 s, and 72°C for 30 s.
 Following amplification, PCR products were resolved on 2% agarose gels.

-## Chromatin immunoprecipitation (ChIP)
+### Chromatin immunoprecipitation (ChIP)

 Livers from mice were immediately homogenized in 4 ml per liver of 1× PBS containing 2 mM EGS.
 The homogenate was incubated for 20 min at room temperature.
 Next, 110 µl of 36.5% formaldehyde was added followed by an 8 min incubation at room temperature.
 Cross-linking reactions were stopped by the addition of 250 µl of 2.5 M glycine and kept on ice.
 The homogenate was added to 10 ml of ice-cold 2.3 M sucrose containing 150 mM glycine, 10 mM HEPES pH 7.6, 15 mM KCl, 2 mM EDTA, 0.15 mM spermine, 0.5 mM spermidine, 0.5 mM DTT and 0.5 mM PMSF, and layered on top of a 3 ml cushion of 1.85 M sucrose (containing the same ingredients with 10% glycerol) and centrifuged for 1 hr at 24,000 rpm at 4°C in a Beckman SW32.1 rotor.
 The nuclei were resuspended in 1 ml of 20 mM Tris pH 7.5, 150 mM NaCl, 2 mM EDTA, transferred to a 1.5 ml microfuge tube, centrifuged for 3 min at 3000 rpm at 4°C, washed again, and stored –80°C until use.
 The nuclei were then resuspended in 0.8 ml per liver of lysis buffer (10 mM Tris pH 7.5, 1 mM EDTA, 0.5 mM EGTA, 0.2 M NaCl, 0.5% N-lauroylsarcosine, 0.1% sodium deoxycholate, 1 mM PMSF and EDTA-free protease inhibitor cocktail; Roche, Indianapolis, IN), and sonicated 5 s at 4°C 36 times with a Covaris S2.
 The fragmented chromatin was then diluted tenfold with IP buffer (10 mM Tris pH 7.5, 150 mM NaCl, 1 mM EDTA, 1% triton X-100, 0.1% sodium deoxycholate, 1 mM PMSF, EDTA-free protease inhibitor cocktail).
 Approximately 120 µg of fragmented chromatin was pre-cleared by incubating with 40 µl of protein A-agarose (Sigma, St. Louis, MO) for 2 hr at 4°C with rotation.
 Pre-cleared chromatin was then incubated with antibody overnight at 4°C with rotation, followed by addition of 10 µl of Protein A/G Plus-agarose and incubation for 1.5 hr at 4°C. Agarose beads were then washed twice with IP buffer, twice with high salt wash buffer (20 mM Tris pH7.5, 500 mM NaCl, 2 mM EDTA, 1% Triton X-100, 1 mM PMSF), twice with LiCl wash buffer (20 mM Tris pH 7.5, 250 mM LiCl, 2 mM EDTA, 0.5% Igepal CA-630, 1% sodium deoxycholate, 1 mM PMSF), and once with TE.
 Co-immunoprecipitated DNA fragments were eluted with 100 µl of 20 mM Tris pH 7.5, 5 mM EDTA, 0.5% SDS, then reverse crosslinked at 65°C overnight, incubated with 10 µg of RNaseA for 30 min at 37°C, with 160 µg of proteinase K for 30 min at 55°C, and then purified using the QIAquick PCR purification Kit (Qiagen, Germantown, MD).
 ChIP products were analyzed by qPCR using SYBR green.
 Primer sequences are described in supplementary file 1.

-## Chromatin immunoprecipitation sequencing (ChIP-Seq)
+### Chromatin immunoprecipitation sequencing (ChIP-Seq)

 ChIP-Seq libraries were prepared as described (Kim et al., 2010; Koike et al., 2012).
 SOLiD sequencing of ChIP-Seq libraries were performed on an ABI SOLiD4 instrument with 35-bp reads according to manufacturer's instructions (Life Technologies, Grand Island, NY) by the UTSW McDermott DNA Sequencing Core.
 Sequence reads were mapped to the mouse genome (NCBI m37) with Applied Biosystems BioScope v1.3.
 The peaks were identified from uniquely mapped reads without duplicates using MACS (Zhang et al., 2008) followed by PeakSplitter (Salmon-Divon et al., 2010).
 Sequence reads were checked for abnormal read content in input samples that led to global false positive peak detection that arise primarily from low complexity sequence and contamination from plasmid/cDNA sequences.
 Global false positive peaks were removed from peak lists derived from MACS and PeakSplitter, and tags derived from plasmids/cDNAs were not analyzed as described previously (Heinz et al., 2010).
 Results were further analyzed using HOMER (Heinz et al., 2010).
 Peak overlaps (peak summit ± 120 bp) were determined with HOMER.
 Genome browser views were normalized as uniquely mapped reads per 10 million reads.

-## Preparation of mouse liver nuclear proteins
+### Preparation of mouse liver nuclear proteins

 Liver nuclear extract was prepared as described previously (Yoshitane et al., 2009).
 Mice were sacrificed by cervical dislocation at ZT8.
 Whole liver was quickly removed and briefly washed with ice-cold PBS and homogenized with seven strokes of a dounce tissue homogenizer (Pestle A only) at 4°C in 9 ml of ice-cold buffer A (10 mM HEPES-NaOH [pH 7.8], 10 mM KCl, 0.1 mM EDTA, 1 mM dithiothreitol [DTT], 1 mM phenylmethylsulfonyl fluoride [PMSF], 4 mg/ml aprotinin, 4 mg/ml leupeptin, 50 mM NaF, and 1 mM Na3VO4).
 The homogenate was centrifuged twice (5 min each, 700×g), and the precipitate was resuspended in 2 ml of ice-cold buffer C (20 mM HEPES-NaOH [pH 7.8], 400 mM NaCl, 1 mM EDTA, 5 mM MgCl2, 2% [v/v] glycerol, 1 mM DTT, 1 mM PMSF, 4 mg/ml aprotinin, 4 mg/ml leupeptin, 50 mM NaF, and 1 mM Na3VO4).
 After gentle mixing at 4°C for 30 min, the suspension was centrifuged twice (30 min each at 21,600×g), and the final supernatant was used as a nuclear extract.

-## Electrophoretic mobility shift assay (EMSA)
+### Electrophoretic mobility shift assay (EMSA)

 EMSA was performed in a manner similar to that described previously (Ripperger and Schibler, 2006).
 For oligonucleotide annealing, 1 nm of each forward and reverse oligonucleotide (supplementary file 1) were mixed with 1× T4 polynucleotide buffer at final volume 50 μl.
 The reaction mix was heated at 95°C for 10 min then slowly cooled to 25°C (1 °C/min).
 Oligonucleotide labeling was performed in 50 μl with 50 pmole of double-stranded oligo, 5 μl of T4 polynucleotide kinase buffer (NEB, Ipswich, MA), 2.5 μl of T4 polynucleotide kinase (NEB), 3.75 μl ATPγ32P (Perkin Elmer cat# BLU002Z250UC, Waltham, MA), and 36.25 μl water.
 The reaction mix was incubated at 37°C for 30 min followed by 65°C for 10 min.
 After the kinase reaction, the sample was purified through a G50 spin column.
 EMSA reactions were performed with 15 μg of nuclear protein in 25 mM HEPES-KOH (pH 7.6), 150 mM NaCl, 0.1 mM EDTA, 1 mM DTT, 200 ng/μl sheared salmon sperm DNA, 50 ng/μl poly(dI-dC), and 2 μl of radioactive probe in a volume of 12 μl.
 Binding buffer and nuclear protein were mixed and incubated at room temperature for 15 min.
 Then, 2 μl of radioactive probe was added and incubated at 16°C for 30 min.
 For supershifts, 1 μl of antibody was added immediately before the addition of the radio-labeled probe.
 The antibodies used were anti-BMAL1, anti-CLOCK (a gift from Dr. Choogon Lee) as described previously (Koike et al., 2012), and anti-USF1 (sc-8983×, Santa Cruz Biotech, Dallas, TX).
 1 μl of 15% Ficoll was added, and the reaction mixes were loaded on 4% polyacrylamide gels (0.5× TBE with 2.5% glycerol).
 Gels (0.2 mm thickness, 4% polyacrylamide, Bio-Rad #161–0144) were run for 90 min at room temperature (7.5 V/cm) and exposed on phosphor imager screens for 18 hr at 4°C. For saturation binding assays, increasing amounts of probe were added to a fixed amount of nuclear extract in triplicate.
 A four-parameter nonlinear least squares curve fitting method (Prizm, Graphpad Software, La Jolla, CA) was used to estimate the Bmax and Kd values and to conduct tests for whether each best-fit parameter differs among the four groups in Table 2.

-## Usf1 gene trap mouse production
+### Usf1 gene trap mouse production

 Mouse embryonic stem cell gene trap line W233A07 and P116C05 were obtained from the German Gene Trap Consortium (http://www.genetrap.de).
 The ROSAbetageo+1 gene trap vector (incorporating fused beta galactosidase and neomycin) was introduced to 129S2/SvPas-derived TBV2 embryonic stem (ES) cells to generate mutant cell lines.
 Both W233A07 and P116C05 cells, carrying a vector insertion into the intron one of Usf1 gene, were used to generate mice which were backcrossed to C57BL/6J for four generations.
 In order to detect presence of trap vector, Usf1-TrapFwd: 5′-AGTGACAACGTCGAGCACAG-3′, Usf1-TrapRev: 5′-CGGTCGCTACCATTACCAGT-3′ were used.
 To discriminate +/− from −/− mouse, we used real time PCR using Usf1-Trap 129Fwd:5′- GGAGGTGGGGATTATAGTCTGAA-3′, Usf1-Trap B6Fwd:5′- GGAGGTGGGGATTATAGTCTGAG-3′ and Usf1-Trap Rev:5′-TGCTACAAGGAGGGGTTCTG-3′.
 Since mutant allele at Usf1 locus is derived from 129S2/SvPas, +/− mouse is 129/B6 heterozygous and +/− mouse is 129/129 homozygous at Usf1 locus.